Kubernetes Environments

 Event Logs

-When you view the details of a Kubernetes environment, you can view event logs for the StreamSets Kubernetes agent.
+When you view the details of a Kubernetes environment, you can view event logs for the IBM StreamSets Kubernetes agent.
 The event logs list all events related to the agent launched for the environment, including errors that might occur when launching the agent.

 Event logs display messages only about the current activation of the environment.
 Each time you deactivate and then activate the environment, the previous event logs are removed.